Sponsor a Future Teacher Fellowship

 Why Does Partners in Education Support Future Teachers?

-During the past six years, PIE has awarded 81 fellowships amounting to over $350,000 to Cal Poly Pomona students planning to teach at the elementary and secondary levels.
+During the past six years, PIE has awarded over 90 fellowships amounting to over $400,000 to Cal Poly Pomona teacher candidates planning to teach at the elementary and secondary levels.
 The Board has made this effort its number one priority.
-Many in the public believe we have a surplus of teachers because we have heard about the thousands of layoff notices issued in each of the past three years.
+Many in the public believe we have a surplus of teachers because we have heard about the thousands of layoff notices issued each March.
 What the public does not hear is that most of these notices are rescinded in August as school budgets become finalized, acknowledging the fact that every teaching position is essential and cannot be spared.
 PIE supports future teachers for the following four reasons:

 - Students seeking a teaching credential must work full time in a classroom for 20 weeks.